 At Kupol West, drilling was conducted in two stages with a spring program running from March through May and a fall program from September through November.
 Both programs tested targets generated during the 2007 and previous exploration programs.
-Two new zones of alteration and mineralization have been identified in the 2008 drilling and final assays are pending.
+Two new zones of alteration and mineralization have been identified in the 2008 drilling, the Star-B5 zone and the Offset veins.
+The Star-B5 zone consists of a zone of adularia alteration and veining up to 50 m wide, with locally anomalous gold and silver values of up to 4.94 g/t Au, 230.06g/t Ag over 0.30m.
+The Offset veins consist of a series of quartz veins lying about 400 m west of the northing continuation of the Kupol vein system, that returned up to 4.42 g/t Au, 402.58 g/t Ag over 0.4m.
 Exploration work indicates that the structural system and related alteration hosting the main Kupol Vein system extends up to 6 km north of the Kupol mine property boundary.
 Extensive epithermal pathfinder soil geochemical anomalies have been identified in the Moroshka West basin area, four km to the east of the Kupol Mine.
-These will be followed up with drilling in the spring of 2009.
+These anomalies, in addition to the Star-B5 zone, will be followed up with drilling in the spring of 2009.